SukkaW/nolyfill/README.md

 ## Contributions

-when you `npm i` or anything else, get `Use your platform's native` and it's available at NodeJS <= 12, it's time to nolyfill it.
+when you `npm i` or anything else, get `Use your platform's native` and it's available at Node.js <= 12, it's time to nolyfill it.

 ----